kyma-project/serverless/components/serverless/README.md

 2. Prepare the libgit2 directory.

-If you already have libgit2 installed via brew you need to delete previous installations found in `libgit2` directory.
+If you already have libgit2 installed via brew you need to delete previous installations found in the `libgit2` directory.

 Otherwise create an empty directory named `libgit2`.